gaweinbergi/valgrind/README.md

 All packages necessary to build this modified version of Valgrind are the same as for the original version.

-Note: This branch uses git submodule for VEX subproject.
-You can use git clone --recursive to download both or execute these commands on existing repository:
+Note: This branch uses a git submodule for the VEX subproject.
+You can use git clone --recursive to download both or execute these commands on an existing
+repository:
 ```
 $ git submodule init
 $ git submodule update
 ```
-Submodule update should be performed after each branch switch.
+A submodule update should be performed after each branch switch.

-Valgrind is built using these command at the top level:
+Valgrind is built using these commands at the top level:
 ```
 	$ ./autogen.sh
 	$ ./configure [--prefix=/where/to/install]